 Access Rights for the execution of the Project

-Each Collaborator shall enjoy non-exclusive Access Rights to the Foreground and to the Background of the other Collaborators, if that Foreground Rights or Background Rights is needed to carry out its own assignment under the Project, as defined by the Scope of Works of the Collaborator requesting Access Rights.
+Each Party shall enjoy non-exclusive Access Rights to the Foreground and to the Background of the otherParties, if that Foreground Rights or Background Rights is needed to carry out its own assignment under the Project, as defined by the Scope of Works of the Collaborator requesting Access Rights.
 Access Rights shall be granted on a royalty-free basis and without any limitation in time.

 The termination of the participation to this Agreement of a Collaborator shall in no way affect its obligation to grant Access Rights to ESS or the other Collaborators in accordance with Article 4.4.1.1 above until the end of, or during the lifetime of, the Project.